axiros/pycond/README.md

 Calculating dt_last_enforce
 Calculating cur_hour
 Calculating clients
-Calc.Time (only one expensive calculation): 0.104
+Calc.Time (only one expensive calculation): 0.1021
 ```

-Calc.Time (only one expensive calculation):'

 The output demonstrates that we did not even call the value provider functions for the dead branches of the condition.